openskynetwork/aircraft-localization/README.md

 # Code of the winners
 The code of the winning teams is licensed under the GNU GPLv3 license as required by the rules of the competitions: https://www.aicrowd.com/challenges/cyd-campus-aircraft-localization-competition/challenge_rules

-The winning teams were all very close:
+The winning teams were all very close, using traditional multilateration techniques as their basis.

 Place   Team              RMSE [m]

 1st     richardalligier   25.02

 2nd 	  ZAViators         25.817